-5S waarehouse practices: How to use the 5s method to create a lean warehouse
+5S warehouse practices: How to use the 5s method to create a lean warehouse

 How can you learn from the 5S method to implement lean warehousing for your business?
-We have included in this article some simple tips to help your lean warehouse reach its potential.
+The following are some simple tips on 5S in warehousing to help your lean warehouse reach its potential.

 Installing additional lighting and placing workflow charts in their relevant areas of operation will aid the cohesion of workers and ensure higher rates of productivity.

 Organise and mark the fire protection equipment zone

 The fire protection zone must always be accessible and free of obstructions, and the zone should never be used for storing materials.
 If you stick to 5S practices, you will have an organised, flowing workspace so there should not be any temptation to clutter up this vital safety zone.

 Identify any areas that can be classed as a hazardous area

 Clearly defined markings on the floor will highlight to employees potentially hazardous/dangerous areas.
 Warehouses are becoming safer places to work than ever, but there are always going to be hazards in operation, so a clear designated hazardous/dangerous area marked in the warehouse (colour coded / hatched grids / lines, signed) will ensure a more safer working environment.

 A lean warehouse should be clutter-free, and the provision of a wastepaper storage area will help reduce the paper build up in unwanted areas around the warehouse, as well as reduce slipping and tripping hazards.
 This area should be equipped with proper fire safety management equipment.